 Commemoration of Atatürk, Youth and Sports Day

-Another one of festivals in Turkey, which is nationwide and is celebrated all over Turkey, is the Young and Sports Festival.
+Another one of the festivals in Turkey, which is nationwide and is celebrated all over Turkey, is the Young and Sports Festival.
 This day, May 29, is considered an official holiday to be celebrated by young people.
 To commemorate and establish the ritual of this national festival in Turkey.
-Every year on this day, there are government ceremonies and sports events happening throughout Turkey.
+Every year on this day, government ceremonies and sports events are happening throughout Turkey.

-The reason why there is a celebration on this day in Turkey is because on such a day, Ataturk enters Samson and starts the 1919 war that led to the independence of Turkey.
+There is a celebration on this day in Turkey because, on such a day, Ataturk enters Samson and starts the 1919 war that led to the independence of Turkey.
 On this day, most young people in Turkey, in memory of Ataturk, march from the port of Samsun to Ankara.
-They perform activities such as music and singing, sports and other arts activities.
-He announced to make this day a public holiday in 1936 and finally, from 1938 onwards.
+They perform activities such as music and singing, sports, and other arts activities.
+He announced making this day a public holiday in 1936 and, finally, from 1938 onwards.
 Moreover, this day was officially declared a holiday in Turkey.
 This celebration is very important for the Turkish people, especially the youth of this country, and they appreciate it very much.

-For information about more festivals, check out the top 10 global festivals happening around the world so that you don’t miss out on this great events.
+For information about more festivals, check out the top 10 global festivals happening around the world so that you don’t miss out on these great events.